Jan V of Zator: Life

 Despite the sell of his lands to the Polish crown, Jan V's position was so strong, that he managed to win an opportunity to renew his homage to the Polish Kings Alexander (in 1501) and Sigismund I the Old (in 1506).

-Jan V died on 17 September 1513, murdered by a wealthy Polish nobleman, Wawrzyniec Myszkowski.
-The reason for the murder was very banal: water from the pond in Myszkowski's lands, who was given free to the townspeople by Jan V's orders, resulting in a significant financial loss to Myszkowski.
+Jan V died on 17 September 1513 in Laskowa after being killed in a duel by the Polish nobleman Wawrzyniec Myszkowski of Spytkowice.
+According to contemporary accounts, the conflict arose after the duke cut off the water supply to Myszkowski's carp farming ponds in Laskowa, causing substantial financial losses.
 Jan V was buried in Zator, although it's unknown in which of the parish churches.

 Zator was formally annexed to the Polish crown on 26 October of that year, when the Starost of Oświęcim, Andrzej Kościelecki, received from the local nobility the oath of loyalty to the Polish King.

-Jan V leave an illegitimate son, also called Jan (ca. 1500 – bef.
+Jan V was survived by an illegitimate son, also called Jan (ca. 1500 – bef.
 14 August 1521), who, after the death of his father, was placed under the care of the Starost Kościelecki by orders of King Sigismund I the Old, in whose court Jan was educated.
 On 18 June 1518 Jan is certified as a guest at the wedding of King Sigismund with Bona Sforza.
 He probably died some time later, between 1519–1521.